 As an alternative to traditional seminar work, students produced audio features that present their research findings and reflections in accessible, creative formats.
+We have selected the three best audio features and are happy to present them to you here:

 Flavia Sidler and Anel Buchser (2025) produced an audio feature that sheds light on women’s experiences in Poland in the context of restrictive abortion laws.
 It highlights the transnational work of the collective Ciocia Basia, which supports those affected and makes solidarity across borders audible.
 (German)